 The output from this invocation should be a line written to stdout of the form: “X/Y test cases passed.
 Z% line coverage achieved.”

-Should exit 0.
+Should exit 0 on success.

+In the event of an error, your program should exit with return code 1, and print a useful error message to the console.
+Look at the new resource on error message design for guidance.

 Your software must produce a log file stored in the location named in the environment variable $LOG_FILE and using the verbosity level indicated in the environment variable $LOG_LEVEL (0 means silent, 1 means informational messages, 2 means debug messages).
 Default log verbosity is 0.